-FS 1631 Water Supply, Fire Streams, and Portable Extinguishers 1 credit (1 lec.)
+FS 1631 Water Supply, Fire Streams, and Portable Extinguishers

 Provides the students with the knowledge and skills called for in NFPA 1001 in the subject areas of Water Supply, Fire Streams, and Portable Extinguishers.
-There will be both classroom and "handson" application.
+There will be both classroom and "hands-on" application.
 Students will learn how to measure their water supply, apply different types of fire streams, and use portable extinguishers.